Recursive Flora

 solution

-The project lives across two formats: an interactive website that quantifies thought patterns through data, and a printed publication that contextualizes insights through narrative, illustration, and research.
-Using a garden metaphor, individual experiences become flowers within a shared system — reframing overthinking as something organic and cyclical rather than something inherently negative.
+The project lives across two formats: a printed zine and an interactive website.
+A garden metaphor runs through both — individual experiences become flowers within a shared system, reframing overthinking as cyclical and natural rather than inherently negative.

 Explore different thematic categories of overthinking

-• Each flower visualizes emotion through petal length (intensity, 0–100%) and colour (positive/neutral/negative).
+Each flower visualizes emotion through petal length (intensity, 0–100%) and color (positive/neutral/negative).

-• Fixed petal positions allow quick comparison between metaphors, helping quantify the emotional experience of overthinking for those who might not grasp it intuitively.
+Fixed petal positions enable quick comparison across metaphors, making the emotional weight of overthinking legible even to those who don't experience it firsthand.

 impact